Sreeram Viswanath

 Compliance & Taxation

-Since a proprietorship firm is not registered with any Government authority like the Ministry of Corporate Affairs, the compliance requirements are minimal.
-Further, the proprietor would only have to file income tax returns if the firm has taxable income of more than Rs.2.5 lakhs per annum.
-In case of proprietors who have attained the age of 60 years or more during the previous year, income tax filing would be required only if the taxable income is more than Rs 3,00,000.
-In case of proprietors who have attained the age of 80 years or more during the previous year, income tax filing would be required only if the taxable income is more than Rs 5,00,000.
+The compliance requirements are minimal since a proprietorship firm is not registered with any Government authority like the Ministry of Corporate Affairs.
+Further, the Proprietor would only have to file income tax returns if the firm has taxable income of more than Rs.2.5 lakhs per annum.
+For proprietors who have attained the age of 60 or more during the previous year, income tax filing would be required only if the taxable income is more than Rs 3,00,000.
+For proprietors who have attained age 80 or more during the previous year, income tax filing would be required only if the taxable income is more than Rs 5,00,000.
+Finally, the sole Proprietor can also reduce the income tax liability by availing the following deductions:

 • Contribution to notified pension scheme of the Central Government.